 SUPPORT SERVICES DIVISION

 The Support Services Division includes Civil Process, Court Security, School Resource Officer Program and the Reserve Deputy Program.
-The Support Services Division is lead by one Lieutenant, with assistance of two sergeants that oversee daily operations of the Civil and Court Units.
+The Support Services Division is lead by one Captain, with assistance of two sergeants that oversee daily operations of the Civil, Court and School Resource Officers.

 COURT SERVICES UNIT

 The Court Services Unit of the LCSO is assigned to maintain security at the Lenoir County Courthouse, Courtrooms and the Department of Social Services.
 These deputies are assigned daily to maintain order in District and Superior courts that occur in the Lenoir County Courthouse.
 The court security deputies transport pretrial detainees from the Detention Center for their scheduled court appearances.